A Better Way to Grow Your Accounting Firm

-Marketing success doesn’t start with tools and technology or methods of advertising.
-In fact, it doesn’t even start with a marketing plan.
+Marketing for accounting firms doesn’t start with tools and technology or methods of advertising.
+In fact, it doesn’t even start with a marketing strategy.
 Before we can build a plan for reaching clients, we need to know WHO we’re trying to reach!

-Yes, who is much more important than what, when or how you execute your marketing plan.
+Yes, who is much more important than what, when, or how you execute your marketing strategy.

 Why you need to dominate a niche

 It’s hard to do this because it requires you to go narrow.
-All businesses hate to go narrow, because that means we eliminate certain clients.
+All businesses hate to go narrow because that means we eliminate potential customers.
 Going narrow, by definition, means saying no to mediocre things so you can say “Yes” to great things.

-So to build and execute your marketing plan you need to dominate a niche.
+But this leaves room to build and execute the marketing strategy you need to dominate a niche.
 Why do you need a niche?